 This specific post has commercial intent, as the reader can read and compare different golf bags on the market.
 This signifies they are at the end of their buyer’s journey and are almost ready to come to a decision about whether they are going to make a purchase.
 After reading this content, a user may type a transactional term in Google such as “golfsupport golf stand bags”.

 Usually at this stage of the buyer’s journey, the search intent is to purchase whatever they have been searching for.
-For example, search results will be e-commerce landing pages to enable to person to make an enquiry or buy a service or product – not blog posts.
-For example, if you type in “SEO services” into Google, you will see results for companies offering SEO – no informational content.
+For example, search results will be ecommerce landing pages to enable a person to make an enquiry or buy a service or product – not blog posts.
+For example, if you type in “SEO company” into Google, you will see results for companies offering SEO – no informational content.

 But if your business isn’t an e-commerce site, like Reboot, this can be difficult.
 Instead, a blog post could be designed to push a buyer along in their buyer’s journey, through internal linking.
 For example, a link to our “SEO services” page tells the reader that we offer SEO services and gives them the option to visit the page and make any enquiries – transactional intent.

 Some search terms don’t fit neatly into one of the four usual categories.
 They can overlap.
 This is particularly the case for single word searches, or short queries.
 For example, if you search the word ‘wood’ into Google you get results that would apply to informational, navigational and transactional searches.